Vercel

 Key Risks

 Full-stack web frameworks like Django and Ruby on Rails were popular before front-end frameworks like React and Vue.js took over.
 React gained popularity in 2017 due to its simplicity and flexibility.
-The growth of Vercel is dependent on the growth of the React framework Next.js.
+The growth of Vercel has been somewhat dependent on the growth of the React and Next.js frameworks.
 If developers begin favoring a simpler alternative to Next.js, it would be a negative for Vercel.

 Summary